The morning I went

 It was dawn when

 I hit the big trees 4 or 5 miles down

 the trail, and quiet.
 Small birds were

 Flat in an open parkland of giant

 ponderosa pine.
-It’s a forest of light with
+It is a forest of light

 and 8th grades, was on a scout trip,

 my first visit to Grizzly Lake.
 We went the

 long way around, up through Pfeiffer’s Flat,